 Nottingham Central Women’s Aid

-Central Women’s Aid was originally founded in the 1970s to support women and children experiencing domestic violence and abuse.
+Our small charity works to support women and children experiencing domestic and sexual violence and abuse.
 The service has accommodated thousands of women and children over the years, helping them to rebuild their lives free from fear.

-All money donated to our charity is put into running the refuge and used to help support the women and children who seek refuge from violence and abuse.
+All money donated to our charity is used to provide emergency accommodation and to help support the women and children who seek refuge from violence and abuse.

 Our services include: